 Institute of Molecular Medicine, Virginia Commonwealth University, VA, USA

 Professor Carlo Croce is a renowned figure in the field of genetics and cancer.
 He has received numerous awards and accolades for his work, not least his research into the molecular mechanisms of leukemia which earned him the 2006 Clowes Memorial Award from the American Association for Cancer Research.

-Professor and Chair, Department of Cancer Biology and Genetics, College of Medicine, Ohio State University
+Professor, Department of Cancer Biology and Genetics, College of Medicine, Ohio State University